 - If you don't have a lawyer and want to represent yourself, you must waive your right to an attorney and sign a form indicating you have waived counsel before you can speak to a prosecutor.
 If at some later point you decide you want to hire a lawyer, you can withdraw your waiver.
 The waiver of counsel form must be filed and accepted by the judge, and then you may speak with a prosecutor.
-It's improper for a prosecutor to speak directly to a criminal defendant until the defendant has signed and filed a Waiver of Counsel (see below).
-After you have waived counsel, you may then talk to the prosecutor about resolving your case during a recess or when he or she steps out of the courtroom.
+A prosecutor can’t speak directly to a criminal defendant until the defendant has signed and filed a Waiver of Counsel.
+After you have waived counsel, you may then talk to the prosecutor about resolving your case during a recess or when they step out of the courtroom.

 What happens when I talk to the prosecutor during a break about resolving my case?

-If, after waiving counsel, you and the prosecutor talk and agree on how the case should be handled, you and the prosecutor will fill out a form called Tender of Plea or Admission & Waiver of Rights (see below) that includes the agreed-upon disposition.
+If, after waiving counsel, you and the prosecutor talk and agree on how the case should be handled, you and the prosecutor will fill out a form called Tender of Plea or Admission & Waiver of Rights that includes the agreed-upon disposition.
 If you and the prosecutor don't agree, you may each write your separate recommendation on the form.
-The form must be signed by both you and the prosecutor and given to the clerk in the courtroom.
+The form must be signed by both of you and given to the clerk in the courtroom.

-Please note that there may be consequences from pleading guilty that are not listed on this form but that may be important to you.
-For example, if you aren't a United States citizen, you could be deported, public housing benefits could be taken away, and/or you may no longer be eligible for student loans, to list only a few possible consequences.
+Please note that there may be consequences of pleading guilty that aren’t listed on this form but that may be important to you.
+For example, if you aren't a U.S.citizen, you could be deported, public housing benefits could be taken away, and/or you may no longer be eligible for student loans, to list a few possible consequences.
 Please consult an attorney to determine what specific consequences could apply to your case.

 If you decide to proceed, once the form is turned in, your case will be called again.
-The judge will tell you whether he or she will accept your recommendation.
-If the judge in the district court doesn't accept your recommendation, you may agree to any other disposition the judge proposes.
+The judge will tell you whether they will accept your recommendation.
+If the judge in the District Court doesn't accept your recommendation, you may agree to any other disposition the judge proposes.
 Or, if the judge doesn't accept your recommendation at arraignment (or at a pre-trial conference), you have a right to withdraw your plea and have a trial on another date.
 Because the judge can't impose a sentence greater than the one you recommend, without your agreement, your plea at this point is "defendant capped."
 If you don't accept the judge’s alternate recommendation, you'll be given a date to come back for either a pre-trial conference or for trial.
-If the next court date is for trial, (not a pre-trial conference), you may not be able to offer a "defendant capped" plea on a trial date.
+If the next court date is for trial, (not a pre-trial conference) you may not be able to offer a "defendant capped" plea on a trial date.

 For more information on guilty plea procedure, see the District /Municipal Courts Rules of Criminal Procedure, Rule 4(c) and Mass.
 Rules of Criminal Procedure, Rule 12(c).